Treat your body like an old lady.

 - Queasiness.
 Thank the spike in hCG.
 I never felt like puking nor did puke, but felt like I was carsick from weeks 5-11.
 Morning sickness is a misnomer--I had it worse at dinnertime.
 I made large pots of Jook (chicken congee, triple the ginger).

 - Cravings for fried potatoes.
 Tater tots, french fries, potato chips.
 And not just any potato chips.
 Regular Lay's or Ruffles.
-The cravings went away overnight after a month.

 - Constipation.
 Progesterone slows down muscle, meaning food moves through your gut slower.
 Theoretically your body is absorbing more nutrients, becoming more efficient, to support baby.
 Experiment with fiber cereal, Docusate, milk of magnesia...